Written by Kristýna Hřivnáčová |

 The recent slow opening up to the West has shown that Kim Jong-Un has if not a desire to, then at least an inclination towards accepting new possibilities and opportunities.
 It might be quite hard to imagine that K-Pop, a genre generally apolitical and devoid of any controversy, could spark such change.

 Sometimes, though, a song doesn’t have to scream for revolution, justice and human rights; it’s quite possible the North Koreans are not prepared for anything of that scale anyway.
-Songs about love, friendship- ordinary life, might just be the push that’ll tip the scales.
+Songs about love, friendship, and ordinary life, though, might just be the push that’ll tip the scales.